-The following administrative procedures were implemented throughout the district.
+The following administrative procedures were implemented throughout

-1. Based on the integration of the No Pass/No Play provisions of the School Code, Board Policy 4.5, the IHSA eligibility criteria, and the District 214 Cocurricular Code, the district's No Pass/No Play policy will apply to each performing/competing student group listed below.
+1. Based on the integration of the No Pass/No Play provisions of the School Code, Board Policy 4.5, the IHSA eligibility criteria, and the District 214 Cocurricular Code, the district's No Pass/No Play policy will apply to the following list of each performing/competing student group.